 Directed research is an in-depth learning opportunity offered to students where their abilities and interests indicate they would benefit from a highly focused task under the direction of an individual faculty member.
 The student is responsible for finding a sponsoring faculty member.
-(E)
+This class may include students from multiple sections.
+(Elective)